 Sebastian Rode vs. Joshua Kimmich

-When it comes to incredible big-game experience, few can compare with the combined know-how of Bayern's evergreen on-field master of versatility, Kimmich, and the cool, calculated match reader Rode.
+When it comes to big-game experience, few can compare with the combined know-how of Bayern's evergreen on-field master of versatility, Kimmich, and cool, calculated match-reader Rode.
 The latter is the 31-year-old midfield captain who went from Eintracht to Bayern and then Dortmund, before bringing all of that experience back home again to lift the Europa League trophy as the man with the Frankfurt captain's armband.
-Kimmich, meanwhile, is a solid bet as Bayern's skipper of the future with the 27-year-old having already amassed 200 Bundesliga games for the Bavarian giants.
+Kimmich, meanwhile, is a solid bet as Bayern's skipper of the future with the 27-year-old having already amassed 201 Bundesliga games for the Bavarian giants.

-With the pair having played a combined total of almost 700 senior games, there is nothing they haven't seen but you can be certain a curtain raiser of this magnitude will have both bursting out of the blocks as they look to wrestle control and dictate the flow.
+With the pair having played a combined total of almost 700 senior games, there is nothing they haven't seen but you can be certain a Matchday 1 meeting of this magnitude will have both bursting out of the blocks as they look to wrestle control and dictate the flow.

 "He’s fast, robust and a very good finisher," said Eintracht's board member for sport Markus Krösche of the man who grew up in the same region as Kylian Mpbappe.
 But greatness in the Bundesliga is measured on occasions like the one Kolo Muani is set to step into and they don't come bigger than Bayern or trying to get one over the magnificent Manuel Neuer, who has seen strikers come and go and remains standing strong.

-"It’s better for me to get the ball before the striker than to have a one-on-one situation in the box," the perennial trophy winning goalkeeper once said, Germany's No.1 adding, "If he can’t get the ball, he won’t get any opportunity."
-A challenge laid down to Kolo Muani, then.
+"It’s better for me to get the ball before the striker than to have a one-on-one situation in the box," the perennial trophy winning goalkeeper and Germany No.1 once said.
+"If he can’t get the ball, he won’t get any opportunity."
+A challenge laid down to Kolo Muani - and the rest of the division - then.

-Gearing up for a 17th season in Germany's top division, Neuer is rapidly closing in on 500 Bundesliga appearances so Kolo Muani had better have something special up his sleeve if he is to outfox Bayern's 36-year-old shot stopper.
+Gearing up for a 17th season in Germany's top division, Neuer is rapidly closing in on 500 Bundesliga appearances so Kolo Muani had better have something special up his sleeve if he is to outfox Bayern's 36-year-old sweeper-keeper revolutionary.
 But with necessity being the mother of invention, who knows what surprises await as the Bundesliga roars back into action in August.